 A device with very fine needles is used to puncture the skin to create a controlled skin injury.
 This controlled skin injury helps rejuvenate the skin in two ways.
 First, the actual penetration of the needle creates a channel that triggers the body to fill the wound with new elastin and collagen.
 Second, serums and vitamins can be applied to the skin before and immediately after to increase efficacy of the product.

 While you may have seen at-home devices claiming to do the same thing, the microneedling done at a doctor’s office is completely different than the kits marketed for at home use in that those used at a physician’s office can penetrate deeper into the skin and give better results.

-Microneedling is an excellent alternative to more-invasive cosmetic procedures, making it ideal for people who want effective rejuvenation results without a long recovery period.
+Microneedling is an excellent alternative to more invasive cosmetic procedures, making it ideal for people who want effective rejuvenation and resurfacing results without a long recovery period.
 It is also safe for all skin tones.

 During your visit, a topical anesthetic cream is applied before the procedure begins in order to numb the region to any discomfort or pain.
 Microscopic punctures are then made in the skin using a pen-like microneedling tool containing over 30 microneedles.
 The tool makes such tiny pinpricks that they are barely noticeable even after the procedure.

 The microneedles can penetrate to a depth of almost 3 mm, deep enough to stimulate collagen and elastin production in the skin for smoother, younger-looking skin.
 Many medspas and spas also offer microneedling but those treatments are often too superficial and the needles don’t go deep enough to get to the route of the problem.
 Because our treatment is done by physicians, it can go deeper into the skin producing better results.

 Depending on the size of the treatment area, the entire microneedling procedure may take anywhere from a few minutes to 20 minutes.
 Once the procedure ends, a serum may be administered to help calm your skin.